econoalchemist/Foundation-Passport/09 MultiSig.md

 ![](assets/sparrow39.png)

 Sparrow Wallet will generate 24-words making your new seed phrase.
 Do not share these words with anyone, they will have access to 1-of-3 signing keys.
-Do not take a screenshot of these words, do not store them in a digital format, do not take a pictre of them with your phone, you will compromise the security of your multisig setup.
+Do not take a screenshot of these words, do not store them in a digital format, do not take a picture of them with your phone, you will compromise the security of your multisig setup.
 Write these words down on paper at the very least and consider stamping them into metal for a backup that can withstand extreme environmental hazards.

 Also, you have the option here of adding a passphrase if you want.
 As explained earlier in this guide, a passphrase can be thought of as a "25th word" that only you know.